apecloud/kubeblocks-addons/examples/postgresql/README.md

 ##### Step 1.
 Query ScrapePath and ScrapePort

-You can retrieve the `scrapePath` and `scrapePort` from the headless service of the cluster.
+You can retrieve the `scrapePath` and `scrapePort` from pod's exporter container.

 ```bash
 kubectl get po pg-cluster-postgresql-0 -oyaml | yq '.spec.containers[] | select(.name=="exporter") | .ports '